Calhoun County highway crash claims the life of El Dorado man - NewsBreak

 Calhoun County highway crash claims the life of El Dorado man

-Authorities learned that 41-year-old Charles E. Sellers was driving a 2007 Honda on Highway 167 when he attempted to pass a 2019 Kenworth semi-truck, driven by 53-year-old Marcus L. Tankersley, who was traveling in the opposite direction.18-year-old El Dorado man dies in fatal crash
+Authorities learned that 41-year-old Charles E. Sellers was driving a 2007 Honda on the highway when he attempted to pass a 2019 Kenworth semi-truck traveling in the opposite direction.

 According to authorities, Sellers then attempted to pass another vehicle; however, he crossed the center and was struck by a truck.
-As a result of the accident, Sellers died due to his injuries and Tankersley was injured.Copyright 2022 Nexstar Media Inc. All rights reserved.
+As a result of the crash, Sellers died due to his injuries and the semi-truck driver was injured.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0